feiyoung/PRECAST/README.md

 PRECAST version 1.6.1 (2023-05-06)
 * Fix the bug, reported by `agelber-ucsd`, in `IntegrateSpaData()` when adusting additional covariates.

+* Note: the package in CRAN is not updated.

 PRECAST version 1.6 (2023-04-18)